latinos/LatinoAnalysis/Tools/scripts/README.md

                         Number of original tree files to handle in 1 job --do-hadd             If True all the skimmed parts in a single job will be hadded.
+  --only-entrylist      Do not copy trees, only extract entrylists --save-entrylists     If True the entrylists are saved in a folder in the
-  --dry-run             Only create files for the submission.
+                        targetdir, one for each original tree part --dry-run             Only create files for the submission.
 Do not run
 ```